City Index vs BlackBull Markets Comparison

 Can I trust BlackBull Markets?

-BlackBull Markets has a trust score of 74, giving it a "Average Risk" trust label.
+BlackBull Markets has a Trust Score of 77, giving it a "Average Risk" Trust Score Label.

 Is City Index a good broker?